The side effects of combining Benadryl and alcohol can be severe.

 The answer is yes, although you would likely have to ingest large doses of both.
 If you overdose on alcohol and diphenhydramine and lose consciousness, death is one of the risks.
-Despite the fact that it’s commonly used and easily available over the counter, Benadryl is a potent drug.
-That’s why you should never mix alcohol and diphenhydramine.
+Despite the fact that it’s commonly used and easily available over the counter, Benadryl can cause dangerous side effects.
+That’s why you should never mix it with alcohol.

-It’s extremely important to speak with a physician about your use of alcohol and diphenhydramine.
+It’s very important to speak with a physician about your use of alcohol and diphenhydramine.
 It’s also vital that you never try to combine alcohol and diphenhydramine as a way to help you fall asleep or feel more intoxicated.
-If you feel like you aren’t able to abstain from drinking while using Benadryl, you might want to consider speaking to a professional.
-Representatives at The Recovery Village can connect you to treatment for alcohol addiction or dependence.